 David Andress, historian

 The Seven Years’ War produced little territorial or political change in Europe – however, it entailed significant losses for France, which was forced to surrender all its colonial possessions in North America.
 The outcome for the French treasury was just as disastrous.
 France’s involvement in the Seven Years’ War cost around 1.3 billion livres.
 According to Brecher, the government raised 788 million livres from new loans, 386 million livres from new or extended taxes and 60 million livres by selling venal offices.
 Before the war Louis XV’s government was carrying around 1.2 billion livres in debt; by 1764 this had increased to 2.3 billion livres.
 This explosion in public debt was compounded by the loss of the American colonies, which drained millions of livres of foreign resources and trade from the French economy.
 A longer-term consequence of the Seven Years’ War was increased tensions between Great Britain and her own colonists in America, leading to the American Revolution between 1763 and 1783.
-France’s last great military engagement before 1789 was the American Revolutionary War, which is discussed in detail here.
+France’s last pre-revolutionary war was the American Revolutionary War, which would cost the government 1.3 billion livres.

 1. From the mid-1660s France fought a series of foreign and imperial wars that placed its economy under enormous strain and led to an explosion in national debt.

 2. Louis XIV waged several wars – to consolidate and expand his own absolutism, to glorify himself as a military leader and to increase French power in Europe.